viamrobotics/docs/docs/appendix/try-viam/reserve-a-rover.md

 {{< readfile "/static/include/try-viam/cancel-a-reservation.md" >}}

-### How can I reuse my rented rover?
+### How can I reuse my borrowed rover?

 After using Try Viam, your machine config stays in your Viam account.
 You can access your machine page, write code to control it, and modify its config after your reservation time ends.

-When you next rent a rover you can choose to configure it with a previous rover configuration from your account or create a new rover with the standard starting config.
+When you next borrow a rover you can choose to configure it with a previous rover configuration from your account or create a new rover with the standard starting config.

 {{< alert title="Tip" color="tip" >}}
 You can also reuse your code for the rover for other machines that you configure with Viam in the future.
 {{< /alert >}}

-### What happens to my rented rover after the rental session?
+### What happens to my borrowed rover after the rental session?

 1. On session expiration, Viam removes the "live" status from the machine.
 2. Viam then removes your config from the physical machine in preparation for its next rental.